jcreedcmu/workbench-doc/workbench-doc.md

 The workbench should support persistent storage of user content.

 The workbench's conception of "what a Lean project is" should be as close as possible to what it is when someone uses Lean normally on their own computer.
-It consists of a directory with a `lakefile.toml` or `lakefile.lean`, organized in directories that constitute modules, etc. We should aim to provide, when useful, alternate *presentations* of this data, and/or alternate ways to edit it.
+It is organized as directories and files.
+A project has a toplevel directory with a `lakefile.toml` or `lakefile.lean`, with subdirectories that constitute modules, etc. We should aim to provide, when useful, alternate *presentations* of this data, and/or alternate ways to edit it.

 To that point, the workbench should support editing of Lean projects that span multiple files.